Updated: April 10, 2019

-When an organization moves to G Suite, there may be certain users who, by habit or by necessity, want or need locally installed Microsoft Office components on their PC or Mac.
-One example is someone who cannot let go of Outlook because its been a part of their life for ten, fifteen or more years.
-Another is someone who uses Excel spreadsheets with complex macros or very large Excel spreadsheets that cannot be imported into a Google Sheets format or replicated in Google Sheets.
-For those users, a supplemental subscription to Microsoft Office 365 Business may be required.
+If an organization chooses G Suite, there may be certain users who, by habit or by necessity, want locally installed Microsoft Office components on their PC or Mac.
+One example is someone who wants to keep Outlook because it has been a part of their life for ten, fifteen or more years.

 Microsoft Office 365 and G Suite Plans